KaranChopra5802/TSF_SupervisedML/README.md

-This repository contains the code for my first task as a data science intern at the sparks foundation.
+This repository contains the code for my first task as a data science intern at The Sparks Foundation.

 The problem statement was as follows -